 Here is how much plutonium is in the field right next to the Candelas Development:

 In January 2015, Carl Spreng, Former Rocky Flats Program Manager with the Colorado Department of Public Health and Environment (CDPHE) presented to the Rocky Flats Stewardship Council exactly how much plutonium(Pu) is in the field along the northern border of the Candelas Development (See map below).
 The presentation included a “hot spot” of plutonium of 4.60pCi/g, which is 400 x background levels.
 Mr. Spreng then omitted listing the HOT SPOT in the average for the area on page 4 of the report, so that the average amounts listed would be under allowable limits.

 OU1 remains to toxic to ever be opened to the public.
-You can read the EPA report to find out more on where and what was cleaned up, and what wasn’t cleaned up (OU2), despite elevated levels of weapons grade plutonium being present.
+You can read the EPA Corrective Action Decision report to find out more on where and what was cleaned up, and what wasn’t cleaned up (OU2), despite elevated levels of weapons grade plutonium being present.
 This means all that plutonium that the CDPHE reported is still out there in the field just north of all those houses.

 Why would you take the risk to live next to that when all it takes is one tiny particle inhaled to cause health problems?

 But it gets worse:

-In the past, a potential homeowner doing their due diligence might have found the developers sponsored soil tests (2011 Test, 2013 Test) which reveal they only did GAMMA radiation testing.
+In the past, a potential homeowner doing their due diligence might have found the developers sponsored soil tests on that site above (2011 Test, 2013 Test) which reveal they only did GAMMA radiation testing.
 But plutonium is an ALPHA radiation emitter.
 Gamma radiation comes from things like radon, which is naturally occurring in Colorado.
 You can see that the developers didn’t even test for the element they are trying to assure the residents is not a concern.
 They have since removed these test form their site.
 Hm, wonder why.

 Professor Michael Ketterer, Ph.D., raises the same concern and stating “I don’t think we can be insured at all that a property like Candelas and other locations are clean,” to regulators at the Highland City Club in Boulder on August 4, 2015.
 Click here to watch, the statement occurs at 18:45.

 …and it’s still leaking.